-Exclusive right in trade symbols and personal names as commercial symbols
+Exclusive right in trade symbols and personal names as commercial symbols name is used only within a certain part of the country, the exclusive right applies only within that territory.

 Article 3.
 The holder of a trademark or another trade symbol has an exclusive right to the symbol as a commercial symbol.
 If the trade symbol is protected only within a part of the country, the exclusive right applies only within that territory.